EXCLUSIVE-Mexico's Televisa offers to combine pay TV unit with Megacable

 "It is in the process of deliberation," said the source, speaking of Megacable's consideration of the offer.

-Representatives for Megacable did not immediately respond to a request for comment.
+Representatives for Megacable and Televisa did not immediately respond to a request for comment.

 Televisa claimed more than 62% of the pay TV market in 2021, while Megacable had about 21%, according to data from telecoms regulator the IFT.